Earnest Partners LLC Purchases 140,642 Shares of Eastman Chemical (NYSE:EMN)

 Earnest Partners LLC raised its position in shares of Eastman Chemical (NYSE:EMN – Get Rating) by 14.7% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The firm owned 1,095,185 shares of the basic materials company’s stock after acquiring an additional 140,642 shares during the period.
 Earnest Partners LLC’s holdings in Eastman Chemical were worth $89,192,000 as of its most recent SEC filing.

-Several other hedge funds have also made changes to their positions in the stock.
-Putnam Investments LLC lifted its stake in shares of Eastman Chemical by 13.2% in the fourth quarter.
-Putnam Investments LLC now owns 4,096,663 shares of the basic materials company’s stock valued at $333,632,000 after buying an additional 476,347 shares during the period.
-Dimensional Fund Advisors LP lifted its stake in shares of Eastman Chemical by 10.8% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 2,111,820 shares of the basic materials company’s stock valued at $171,994,000 after buying an additional 205,470 shares during the period.
-Bank of America Corp DE lifted its stake in shares of Eastman Chemical by 3.1% in the fourth quarter.
-Bank of America Corp DE now owns 1,588,569 shares of the basic materials company’s stock valued at $129,373,000 after buying an additional 47,477 shares during the period.
-Charles Schwab Investment Management Inc. lifted its stake in shares of Eastman Chemical by 2.1% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 1,038,007 shares of the basic materials company’s stock valued at $84,535,000 after buying an additional 21,107 shares during the period.
-Finally, Thrivent Financial for Lutherans lifted its stake in shares of Eastman Chemical by 28.8% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 795,367 shares of the basic materials company’s stock valued at $64,775,000 after buying an additional 177,930 shares during the period.
-Institutional investors own 83.42% of the company’s stock.
+A number of other hedge funds also recently bought and sold shares of the company.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its stake in shares of Eastman Chemical by 2.3% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 17,261 shares of the basic materials company’s stock valued at $1,934,000 after buying an additional 386 shares during the period.
+Yousif Capital Management LLC lifted its stake in shares of Eastman Chemical by 0.8% in the first quarter.
+Yousif Capital Management LLC now owns 18,628 shares of the basic materials company’s stock valued at $2,087,000 after buying an additional 150 shares during the period.
+Cibc World Market Inc. lifted its stake in shares of Eastman Chemical by 10.4% in the first quarter.
+Cibc World Market Inc. now owns 6,098 shares of the basic materials company’s stock valued at $683,000 after buying an additional 572 shares during the period.
+Blair William & Co.
+IL lifted its stake in shares of Eastman Chemical by 2.5% in the first quarter.
+Blair William & Co.
+IL now owns 4,380 shares of the basic materials company’s stock valued at $491,000 after buying an additional 105 shares during the period.
+Finally, Sei Investments Co. lifted its stake in shares of Eastman Chemical by 16.4% in the first quarter.
+Sei Investments Co. now owns 200,656 shares of the basic materials company’s stock valued at $22,546,000 after buying an additional 28,338 shares during the period.
+83.42% of the stock is currently owned by institutional investors.

-Several research analysts recently issued reports on EMN shares.
-StockNews.com raised shares of Eastman Chemical from a “hold” rating to a “buy” rating in a research report on Friday, June 2nd.
-Deutsche Bank Aktiengesellschaft dropped their price target on shares of Eastman Chemical from $92.00 to $86.00 in a research report on Monday.
+EMN has been the subject of several research reports.
+Deutsche Bank Aktiengesellschaft reduced their target price on shares of Eastman Chemical from $92.00 to $86.00 in a research note on Monday.
 Mizuho increased their price target on shares of Eastman Chemical from $82.00 to $84.00 in a research report on Tuesday, May 2nd.
-KeyCorp increased their price target on shares of Eastman Chemical from $96.00 to $106.00 in a research report on Monday, May 1st.
-Finally, Wells Fargo & Company dropped their price target on shares of Eastman Chemical from $95.00 to $89.00 and set an “equal weight” rating for the company in a research report on Monday, April 17th.
+Piper Sandler raised shares of Eastman Chemical from a “neutral” rating to an “overweight” rating and increased their price target for the stock from $96.00 to $99.00 in a research report on Tuesday, April 11th.
+Barclays increased their price target on shares of Eastman Chemical from $87.00 to $90.00 in a research report on Monday, May 1st.
+Finally, StockNews.com raised shares of Eastman Chemical from a “hold” rating to a “buy” rating in a research report on Friday, June 2nd.
 Ten investment analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $94.69.
+According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $94.69.

 Eastman Chemical Price Performance

-Eastman Chemical (NYSE:EMN – Get Rating) last announced its quarterly earnings data on Friday, April 28th.
-The basic materials company reported $1.63 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.22 by $0.41.
+Eastman Chemical (NYSE:EMN – Get Rating) last issued its quarterly earnings results on Friday, April 28th.
+The basic materials company reported $1.63 earnings per share for the quarter, beating analysts’ consensus estimates of $1.22 by $0.41.
+The business had revenue of $2.41 billion during the quarter, compared to analyst estimates of $2.43 billion.
 Eastman Chemical had a net margin of 6.73% and a return on equity of 17.03%.
-The firm had revenue of $2.41 billion for the quarter, compared to analysts’ expectations of $2.43 billion.
-During the same period last year, the firm earned $2.06 earnings per share.
-The business’s revenue for the quarter was down 11.1% on a year-over-year basis.
+Eastman Chemical’s revenue for the quarter was down 11.1% compared to the same quarter last year.
+During the same quarter last year, the business posted $2.06 earnings per share.
 As a group, equities research analysts forecast that Eastman Chemical will post 7.94 earnings per share for the current year.

 Eastman Chemical Dividend Announcement